top of page

 Recommended Screen Time for Young Children

-Let’s be honest—screens are everywhere.
-From the moment we wake up to the moment we go to bed, we’re surrounded by smartphones, TVs, tablets, and laptops.
-And for little ones growing up in this tech-filled world, it’s no surprise that screens quickly catch their attention with bright colours, fun sounds, and animated characters.
+Let's be honest — screens are everywhere.
+From the moment we wake up to the moment we go to bed, we're surrounded by smartphones, TVs, tablets, and laptops.
+And for little ones growing up in this tech-filled world, it's no surprise that screens quickly catch their attention with bright colours, fun sounds, and animated characters.

-As parents and caregivers, it’s important to be mindful of how (and how often) our children engage with screens.
+As parents and caregivers, it's important to be mindful of how (and how often) our children engage with screens.
 Thoughtful limits and mindful habits can make a world of difference.
-And if you’re looking for a place where screen-free learning is celebrated?
-Our Rosebery childcare centre offers the perfect space for children to play, learn, and grow.

 Screen Time Recommendations by Age